rajatgirotra/study/machine_learning/course/langchain/README_1.txt

 1) a code generation chain
 2) a generating code checking chain.

-The Input and Output and mostly dictionaries.
+The Input and Output are mostly dictionaries.
 The Input dictionary contains all the keys defined in your prompt template and the output dictionary contains the input dictionary + a special key which contains the result of the chain.

 So a chain in a langchain is a foundation piece to make reusable text generation pipelines